ArcsaberHep/PACIAE/README.md

 - In subroutine "oscar" of "main_23.f", the OSCAR1997A/1999A/2013A output was re-wrote.
 1997A for final particle information, 1999A for full event history (initial nucleon, initial parton state, final partonic state, initial hadron state and final particle state), and 2013A dummy up to now.
 Some related statements were added in "main_23.f" and "parini_23.f".
 - In "parini_23.f", some pre-statements for statistical hadronization was added.
 - In "coal_23.f", the separate position/momentum phase-space constraint was introduced.
-- In "p_23.f", the size of COMMON block /HEPEVT/ was extended to 80000, also with local /PYCBLS/.
+- In "p_23.f", the size of COMMON BLOCK /HEPEVT/ was extended to 80000, also with local /PYCBLS/.
 In subroutine "PYTIME", DATE_AND_TIME was activated.
 (However, a potential bug is MSTU(5).
 Still 10000 in p_23.f now.
 A possible way may be using the compiling option "-fdefault-integer-8" when one uses GFortran.)
 The modification of PYTHIA6 were indicated at the beginning of the file.
 - In "usu.dat", comments are updated and default values are given in (D=) (not yet tuned).
 In addition, the KF code list was attached at the end of the file directly, which was printed from PYTHIA6.
 - A file "stahad_23.f" was introduced for the statistical hadronization in the future.
 Dummy up to now.
 - "PACIAE.sh" updated.